NCAR/aircraft_QAtools_notebook/README.md

 `conda activate qatools`

-If you wish to conver the output to a pdf using webPDF you will then need to install chromium using this command:
+If you wish to convert the output to a pdf using webPDF you will then need to install chromium using this command:

 `playwright install chromium`